r41d/HomeScout/README.md

 # HomeScout
+An Android App developed as a master thesis with the Communication Systems Group at the University of Zurich.

-An Android App to scan, identify and classify BLE devices.
-The devices are classified good or malicious BLE devices to allow a user detecting malicous BLE trackers.
+HomeScout can scan, identify and classify BLE devices.
+The devices are classified into malicious or non-malicious BLE devices to allow user's to detect malicous tracking by BLE-enabled devices and personal trackers.